Vatyx/flicks/README.md

 The following **additional** features are implemented:

-- [x] The backdrop image, release date, rating and overview of the movie are displayed when the movie poster is clicked.
+- [x] User can also select from a tab bar for Popular and Upcoming as well.
 - [x] Similar movies to the movie clicked are displayed as well
 - [x] If a similar movie is tapped, another view will open with the information of that movie being displayed.
 The user can click on as many similar movies as they want.